top of page

 Mission Statement: The Meg & Bert Raynes Wildlife Fund helps maintain wildlife populations into the future through support of research, education, habitat protection and habitat restoration.

-• The MBRWF shall underwrite projects or activities that preferably have local impact on Jackson Hole and surrounding region including the Greater Yellowstone Ecosystem.
+The Meg and Bert Raynes Wildlife Fund underwrites projects or activities that have local impact on Jackson Hole and the surrounding region including the Greater Yellowstone Ecosystem.

-• Projects to be funded should include an emphasis on species and habitats that are often overlooked by more traditional funding sources.
+• The MBRWF gives preference to projects with an emphasis on species and habitats that are often overlooked by more traditional funding sources.
 These include non-game wildlife, native plants, and insects.

 • All projects must have stated goals and objectives that can be measured and evaluated when the project is completed.

 • Grant monies must be used directly on the project described in the application.
-This includes travel between a base of operations and field work sites, but does NOT include other kinds of travel expenses such as air fare, long-distance transportation to study areas, or travel to attend/present results at meetings. grants do not help fund graduate school expenses, tuition or administrative/overhead costs.
+This includes travel between a local base of operations and field work sites, but does NOT include other kinds of travel expenses such as air fare, long-distance transportation to study areas, or travel to attend/present results at meetings.
+Grants may not be used to fund graduate school expenses, tuition or administrative/overhead costs.

 • Project proposals submitted by non-profit entities must include (1) a copy of a verification letter from the IRS confirming 501(c)(3) status and (2) a letter indicating that the organization agrees to our requirement that grant funding will not be used for additional costs or overhead.
 Both documents must be attached to the grant application.